sTahaDev/Makaron-MarkupLanguage-Software/README.md

 - Open Project with [VS Code](https://code.visualstudio.com/) or any editor
 # Dependencies
-- You must download Tkinter for run this project
+- You must download Tkinter for run this project <br>
 <code>pip install tk</code>
 # How To Run
 - Get into the project and open terminal